Hypogonadism is a syndrome in which insufficient production of sex hormones is disturbed or observed.

 |2.5-7.5 mg daily|

-Notes: * - hepatoxic and in some countries prohibited; ** - not registered in Russia; *** - discontinued.
+Notes: * - hepatoxic and banned in a number of countries; ** - not registered in Russia; *** - discontinued.

 Treatment of secondary hypogonadism: